Michelle: Rehabilitative Massage

 Dave launched The Apprenticeship Program in July 2016.
 He annually trains one or two Licensed Massage Therapists in a Rehabilitative Massage Certification Program.
 He is currently accepting applications for the next program.

 Dave is NCBTMB Continuing Education Provider # 1159.
 Currently he is teaching CEs in Rehabilitative Massage.

-This is the newest form of therapy at MassageWORKS is Hydrotherapy.
+Thie newest form of massage therapy at MassageWORKS is Water Immersion Massage.
 This form of rehabillitation, designed by Dave, allows you to receive a massage while immersed in hot water.
-The hot water helps soften the fascia and the hydraulic action of the water helps release entrapped nerve.
+The hot water helps soften the fascia and the hydraulic action of the water helps release entrapped nerves.